|

 is given to Their Highnesses so that They may read it and find out how

-from year to year "how things get done."
-It is our organizational
+remember from year to year "how things get done."
+It is our

-including meetings of the Peerage, collectively or by Order, whenever
+wish, including meetings of the Peerage, collectively or by Order,

-They choose.
-The Laurel Charter is not intended in any way to hinder Them,
+whenever They choose.
+The Laurel Charter is not intended in any way to

-dictate methods, nor limit Their Majesties' powers.
-However, given that
+hinder Them, dictate methods, nor limit Their Majesties' powers.

 Paying Dues.
 The members of the Order in Caid are expected to provide

-notices, ballots, minutes, and notification of candidate elevations).
+(meeting notices, ballots, minutes, and notification of candidate

-This is a few dollars per person per reign, and is handled by the Secretary.
+elevations).
+This is a few dollars per person per reign, and is handled

-mid-way through each reign.
-This is generally held at a Companion's home,
+approximately mid-way through each reign.
+This is generally held at a

 Be prepared for a full day's meeting.
 You will be sent an agenda ahead

-names added at a meeting will not be discussed until the following meeting.
+though names added at a meeting will not be discussed until the

 Other meetings may be scheduled to address specific topics or projects,